k0mp1ex/where-are-you/README.md

 ---

 - I have a very specific case where my NPC is not tracked by this mod at all.
 Can I change any settings or do some troubleshoot on my own?
 - This mod uses SPID to distribute a lookup spell for every unique NPC actor.
 If this doesn't match what you need you can update the `kxWhereAreYou_DISTR.ini` file and include your own filters.
 You can `bEnableLogging` and `bEnableTrace` to `1` on your Skyrim.ini file and also enable "Debug mode" on MCM.
 The logs will appear on your Papyrus.0.log file and also on the game's console.
+Lua logs will be stored in `Data/kxWhereAreYou/Debug/lua.log`.
 You can also dump all data stored via the MCM (Mod's MCM > System > Export data).
 The output file will be generated at `Data/kxWhereAreYou/Debug/dump.json`.

 ---